Cosmological foundations revisited with Pantheon+: Acknowledgements

 \section{Acknowledgements}

 We are deeply grateful to the Pantheon+ team for supplying the systematic perturbation files used in their analysis and for providing extensive feedback on its implementation.
 In particular, we thank Dillon Brout for his perceptive insights and hands--on assistance with our revisit of the Pantheon+ data reduction pipeline beyond conventional perturbed FLRW models.
-RRH and ZGL are supported by the Marsden Fund administered by the Royal Society of New Zealand, Te Apārangi under Fast Start Grant MFP-UOC2204.
+We also thank an anonymous referee for suggestions which greatly improved the paper.
+DLW, RRH and ZGL are supported by the Marsden Fund administered by the Royal Society of New Zealand, Te Apārangi under grants M1271 and M1255.
 RRH is also supported by the Rutherford Foundation Postdoctoral Fellowship under the grant RFT-UOC2203-PD.
 AS thanks the German Academic Exchange Service for supporting her stay at the University of Canterbury.
 DLW thanks Subir Sarkar for hosting a Visiting Oxford Erskine Fellowship, and Linacre College and the Rudolf Peierls Centre for Theoretical Physics for their generous support.
-We are grateful to all members of the University of Canterbury Gravity and Cosmology group for stimulating discussions: in particular Marco Galoppo, Christopher Harvey-Hawes, Morag Hills, Shreyas Tiruvaskar and Michael Williams.
-Finally, we thank Lawrence Dam, Tamara Davis, Asta Heinesen, Roya Mohayee, Eoin \'O Colg\'ain, Mohamed Rameez, David Rubin, Subir Sarkar, Dan Scolnic, Nathan Secrest and Shahin Sheikh-Jabbari for correspondence, discussions, debates and the dispassionate scientific consensus--building that made this analysis possible.
+We are indebted to Jenny Wagner for providing valuable assistance at the project outset and joining on in 2023, even though she did not have time to see it to its conclusion.
+We are grateful to all members of the University of Canterbury Gravity and Cosmology and Astrophysics groups for stimulating discussions: in particular, Quin Aicken Davies, Ethan Bull, Marco Galoppo, Christopher Harvey-Hawes, Morag Hills, Heather Sinclair-Wentworth, Shreyas Tiruvaskar and Michael Williams.
+We thank the University of Queensland group for valuable discussions, particularly Rianna Bell, Ryan Camilleri, Tamara Davis, Leonardo Giani, Rossana Ruggeri and Khaled Said.
+Finally, we thank Lawrence Dam, Asta Heinesen, Roya Mohayee, Eoin \'O Colg\'ain, Mohamed Rameez, David Rubin, Subir Sarkar, Dan Scolnic, Nathan Secrest, and Shahin Sheikh-Jabbari for correspondence, discussions, debates and the dispassionate scientific consensus--building that made this analysis possible.